-The board of trustees has considered the need for a specific internal audit function and in December 2016 appointed Moore Stephens as the internal auditors for the Trust, effective from 9 March 2017.
-Moore Stephens have carried out their role since appointment.
-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+RSM has carried out their role since appointment.
+This role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
 In particular the checks carried out in the current period included: